0zean/MODWT-MARS/README.md

 # Methodological Flaws
 * It is a common problem amongst quantitative finance research papers to incorrectly apply wavelet transforms, and DSP generally, to financial data and use decompositions as features for model training.
 My model produces results that are even better than the mentioned paper's but it is misleading and unsusable in the real world.
 Both the DWT-MRA and MODWT-MRA are fundamentally noncausal methods: at any time t, in order to compute the coefficients the MRA uses data from t-L+1 to t+L-1 where L is the filter length of the basis wavelet.
 In the case of this project the choice of the la8 wavelet would mean we are looking 7 time steps in the future.
 Because of the circular convolution in MRA, we also have boundary effected coefficients at both the start and end.
-The first L_j - 1 coefficients and the last N-L_j+1 coefficients (where L_j = (2^j−1)(L−1) + 1 and j, L are the decomposition level and wavelet filter length respectively) are effected.
+The first $L_j - 1$ coefficients and the last $N-L_j+1$ coefficients (where $L_j = (2^j−1)(L−1) + 1$ and $j, L$ are the decomposition level and wavelet filter length respectively) are effected.
 Only the first L_j - 1 coefficients are effected in standard MODWT and Algorithme A Trous (AT), both of which are actually causal.
 In both cases, these boundary coefficients must be removed and in the case of MRA this makes forecasting impossible.

 * Additionally, applying ML algorithms to each detail coefficient and smooth coefficient separately only compounds these errors in boundary coefficients once added back together.
 A more thorough and causal framework is required for accurate sequential forecasting.